 Yes, you should apply to whatever public Ivy Schools that you can!
 However, there are a few things to keep in mind when applying.
 At the bare minimum, you should meet the average student GPA and have a good application; you should be a suitable applicant.
 There are a few more things that can help with your application to keep in mind.

 If you're looking for advice on an application, try to make sure that yours is competitive, with an excellent high school transcript.
-Your college pays attention to your extracurriculars, what AP classes you've taken, and what other achievements you have as a student.
+Your college pays attention to your extracurriculars, what AP classes you've taken, and what other achievements you have as a student, including a great GPA.
 You will likely be accepted if you can successfully weave these aspects into your essay.
-Make a 4.0 if you can.

 Money may become a significant factor in college, as prices for things like tuition and books have increased.
 The best way to go to college for cheap is to stay in-state or use regional exchange programs to reduce the cost of tuition.
 As such, focus on highly ranked schools from your local area as potential candidates for your application.